IWNMWE/deepfalcon-task/task_3_GAE/README.md

 - Varying the types of layers in the model encoder, including GAT, GCN, and SAGEConv.
 - Adjusting the latent dimension of the model to analyze its effect on reconstruction quality.
-- Applying weighted channel losses for MSE to emphasize non-zero channels during reconstruction.
+- Applying weighted channel losses for MSE to emphasize certain channels during reconstruction.

 ## Observations and Inferences